-DWP suggested metric Metric selected Rationale Absolute emissions Total greenhouse gas emissions This is the absolute emissions metric recommended by the DWP.
-Emissions intensity Carbon Footprint This is the emissions intensity metric recommended by the DWP.
-Additional metric Scenario analysis outlining the impact on the Fund's assets under the scenario that a slow transition to a Paris Aligned economy takes place This metric is the output of the asset-side scenario analysis and is key to assessing the level of downside risk exposure of the Fund's assets and any hedging provided by assets that may benefit from climate-related opportunities.
-Portfolio Alignment Science-based target initiative ("SBTi") This metric examines whether a voluntarily disclosed company decarbonisation target is aligned with a relevant science-based pathway.
+DWP suggested metric Metric selected Rationale Absolute emissions Total greenhouse gas emissions 1 This is the absolute emissions metric recommended by the DWP.
+Emissions intensity Carbon Footprint 2 This is the emissions intensity metric recommended by the DWP.
+Additional metric The Partnership for Carbon Accounting Financials (PCAF) Data Quality Score 3 This metric has been chosen on the basis that it monitors the reliability of companies' emissions data, scoring them one to five - with one representing the highest quality of independently verified emissions data.
+Portfolio Alignment Science-based target initiative ("SBTi") 4 This metric examines whether a voluntarily disclosed company decarbonisation target is aligned with a relevant science-based pathway.
 There is evidence that companies that have set science-based targets are delivering emissions reductions in line with their ambitions, making this a key metric to monitor to drive positive change.